What You Will Learn

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 Host Operating System: Latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.

 It is necessary to fully update your host operating system prior to the class to ensure that you have the right drivers and patches installed to utilize the latest USB 3.0 devices.